A lot or a little?

 What parents need to know

 Parents need to know that IMVU (Instant Messaging Virtual Universe) is a 3-D chat world site and app that has some adult content.
 The most explicit content (such as nudity) is restricted to users 18+ who buy an Access Pass, but kids might find sexual talk or behavior in public areas if they're looking for it.
 There's no restriction on language.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to IMVU.

 - Parents say